 The perfect prime rib is juicy, medium-rare and has a flavorful, brown crust on the outside.
 Also, when you slice it, you don't want to see very much gray meat near the edges.
 Ideally, you'll see just lovely pink meat all the way across.
 Below we'll offer four different methods for cooking a perfect prime rib roast.

 It's natural to be a bit intimidated by a big piece of meat.
-After all, it's expensive, and the holidays are already stressful.
+After all, it's an expensive meat cut, and the holidays are already stressful.
 But fortunately, the procedure for roasting a perfect prime rib is actually pretty simple, so you can get the roast in the oven and move onto other delicious things—like the sides!

 Boneless or Bone-In Prime Rib?